dxlliv/planner/core/README.md

 ## Getting started

-Generate a new instance from scratch running this command:
+Bootstrap a new planner from scratch running this command in your terminal:

 ```bash
 npx create-plxnner planner